ninibe/netlog/biglog/README.md

 +---------------------------------------------------------------+
 ```

 Every segment has a base offset, and the index stores the relative offset to that base, with the first offset being always 1.
 The index can be sparse.
-The last element of the index is always the NEXT offset to be written, who's timestamp is not set.
+The last element of the index is always the NEXT offset to be written, whose timestamp is not set.

 ### Index example